 It has a visual drag-and-drop interface that’s fairly simple to use.
 This tool also possesses Einstein Discovery AI, making it an even more powerful tool for data analytics.

-• Cons – There’s no automated report refreshing in Tableau, so users can’t automatically update their reports with the help of a schedule.
+- Cons – There’s no automated report refreshing in Tableau, so users can’t automatically update their reports with the help of a schedule.
 There’s a lack of version control that prevents users from accessing earlier data versions once dashboards and reports get published on the server.
-Tableau also requires some knowledge of SQL, especially when analyzing rich and complex datasets from multiple data sources.
+Despite its user-friendly interface, Tableau can require some depth of knowledge for handling complex queries or integrating diverse data sources, which is where tableau development services can be invaluable.
+These services enhance the tool’s functionality and user experience, particularly for rich and complex datasets from multiple data sources.

 Microsoft Excel